 Topics Map > Online Instruction > Enhancing Online Instruction

 Sense of Belonging

-Whether teaching online or in person, we can draw on principles of inclusive teaching to help students feel a sense of belonging, feel welcome, and support their learning.
-We must first be aware of the varied and intersectional identities students bring to the course environment and work to actively invite their experiences and insights into the course.
-While a good deal of course climate has to do with the way we set up the course, instructors and students share the responsibility of co-creating the conditions that lead to learning.
+Whether teaching online or in person, we can draw on principles of inclusive teaching to help students feel a sense of belonging and welcome and support their learning.
+We must first be aware of students' varied intersectional identities to the course environment and work to invite their experiences and insights into the course actively.
+While a good deal of course climate has to do with how we set up the course, instructors and students are responsible for co-creating the conditions that lead to learning.

 In addition to building rapport between yourself and your students, it is important to guide students’ interactions with each other to ensure that they uphold the same principles of inclusivity.
 To create an inclusive course climate, we can also build opportunities for students to provide feedback on the climate.
 Do they feel comfortable participating?
 Do they have any concerns about the course climate?
 What makes the climate feel inclusive or disinclusive for them?
-Gathering responses to these questions through both informal and formal anonymous processes will provide you with a sense of how the course climate is perceived by individual students and can help highlight any potential challenges they might be facing.
+Gathering responses to these questions through informal and formal anonymous processes will provide you with a sense of how individual students perceive the course climate and can help highlight any potential challenges they might face.